mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 This version addressed a few bugs, here is a comprehensive list:

   * A bug affecting ConfigMap editors with many lines has been fixed
-  * Project Template management from CMS has now been limited only to Company Owners and to Super Administrators
+  * Project Template management from CMS has now been limited only to Company Owners and to Super Administrators through the addition of specific permissions

 ## Fast Data